wp-plugins/si-contact-form/readme.txt

 == Changelog ==

+- Improvement: javascript is only loaded on pages when it is conditionally needed.

 = 2.9.8.2 =
 - (07 Feb 2011) - Fix critical error "invalid argument supplied foreach () /si-contact-form.php on line 474".
 Sorry for the inconvenience.
 - Fix "Enable data export after the message" setting would not uncheck.